-Have you ever wondered how different the winter dresses are from the summer dresses?
 The clothes we wear change gradually as the seasons transform.
-In winters we wear woolen pullovers and jackets along with long pants and stockings, while in summers we wear cotton shirts that can allow air to pass through or dry the sweat easily.
-In rainy seasons we cover ourselves with raincoats that do not allow water to pass through.
+Have you ever wondered how different winter dresses are from summer dresses?
+In winters, we wear woollen pullovers and jackets along with long pants and stockings, while in summers, we wear cotton shirts that allow air to pass through or dry the sweat easily.
+In rainy seasons, we cover ourselves with raincoats that do not allow water to pass through.
 Along with the kind of clothes, the fabric of these clothes also changes with the season.
-This article is about the kind of clothes and fabrics we use in different seasons.
+In this article, we shall discuss the kind of clothes and fabrics we use in different seasons.

 Types of Clothes

-Jute: Jute fabrics are good insulators of heat and provides UV protection.
-They have low thermal conduction and do not degrade upon exposure to the sunlight.
+Jute fabrics are good insulators of heat and provide UV protection.
+They have low thermal conduction and do not degrade upon exposure to sunlight.
 The fabric is inherently cool and prevents skin irritations.

-Linen: Linen is extracted from the step of flax plants.
+Linen is extracted from the stem of flax plants.
 It is stronger than cotton but very soft in touch.
 It possesses natural antibacterial and antifungal properties, thus preventing rashes and skin allergies.
-Moreover, the pores allow the skin to breathe and do not trap sweats, thus keeping the skin dry and cool in hot summers.
+Moreover, the pores allow the skin to breathe and do not trap sweat, thus keeping the skin dry and cool in hot summers.

-Silk: Silk fabrics are natural anti-allergens and inhospitable to mites thus prevents from skin irritation.
+Silk fabrics are natural anti-allergens and inhospitable to mites, thus preventing skin irritation.
 The texture discourages the growth of bacteria and keeps the skin free from rashes and irritation in summers.

-Bamboo fiber: Bamboo fabrics are manufactured from the pulp of bamboo plants.
-They are grown naturally without fertilizers and pesticides.
+Bamboo fabrics are manufactured from the pulp of bamboo plants.
+They are grown naturally without fertilisers and pesticides.
 Clothes made of these fabrics are softer than cotton.
 They absorb sweat and moisture twice as quickly as cotton, thus keeping the skin dry.
 It inhibits the growth of bacteria and is considered the best for skin comfort and hygiene.

-Banana Fiber: Banana fibers are obtained from the white truck of the banana trees.
+Banana fibres are obtained from the white trunk of the banana trees.
 They are biodegradable in nature and absorb moisture well.
-The outermost layer of the stock is used to produce mats and carpets whereas the inner layer yields softer fabrics for clothing.
+The outermost layer of the stock is used to produce mats and carpets, whereas the inner layer yields softer fabrics for clothing.

-Wool: Wool is manufactured by processing the hair of sheep or goat.
-The hairy skin of a sheep has two types of fiber, the coarse and fine, of which the latter is used to make wool.
-These fabrics trap a lot of air which is a poor conductor of heat, which acts as an insulator against the cold conditions.
+Wool is manufactured by processing the hair of sheep or goats.
+The hairy skin of a sheep has two types of fibre, the coarse and fine, of which the latter is used to make wool.
+These fabrics trap a lot of air which is a poor conductor of heat, and acts as an insulator against cold conditions.

-Artificial Wool: Artificial wool such as tweed, flannel, cashmere, gabardine, chenille, felt, plaids, mohair etc. are artificially produced to form threads, which are then woven to form the cloth.
-They act as a substitute for natural materials such as wool and fur and have similar insulating property against cold and moisture.
+Artificial wool such as tweed, flannel, cashmere, gabardine, chenille, felt, plaids, mohair etc., are artificially produced to form threads, which are then woven to form the cloth.
+They are a substitute for natural materials such as wool and fur and have similar insulating properties against cold and moisture.

-Polyester: Polyester fabrics are made by knitting polyester yarns.
-The material provides a good insulation against the wind and can be made into different thickness depending upon the intensity of cold.
+Polyester fabrics are made by knitting polyester yarns.
+The material provides good insulation against the wind and can be made into different thicknesses depending upon the intensity of the cold.

-Nylon: Nylon clothes are tough and strain resistant.
-They do not absorb moisture and act as a barrier for wind.
-They are mostly used as the outer layer of the clothing.
+Nylon clothes are tough and strain-resistant.
+They do not absorb moisture and act as a barrier to wind.
+They are mostly used as the outer layer of clothing.

-Know more about winter dresses and summer dress with BYJU’S – The Learning App.
-Download the app from google playstore.
+Learn more about winter dresses and summer dresses in BYJU’S – The Learning App.
+Download the app from the Google play store.